-When canning beets you need to process in a pressure canner.
+When canning beets (not pickling) you need to process in a pressure canner.

 But with pickling, vinegar is added and acidifies the beets.
-Therefore, pickled beets can be processed safely in a Water Bath Canner
+This acidity makes them a high acid food.
+Therefore, pickled beets can be processed safely in a Water Bath Canner.

 Gather your canning supplies